A restaurant, converted from an old orangery, with a stunning interior - having, at some stage, also been the ballroom to Holland House.

 - Wheelchair access: No, only with difficulty

 - Nearest station: Holland Park or High Street Kensington Underground

-- Directions: at the Kensington High Street end of Holland Park - see the map at the top of the page.
+- Directions: at the Kensington High Street end of Holland Park - see the map on this page.

 - Parking: Street Parking